HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 In order to link a `Subscription` to a `SubscriptionTopic` and prevent any confusion between the R4 query-based and topic-based implementations, the link to a `SubscriptionTopic` is specified in the `Subscription.criteria` field.
 For more details, please see the [Subscription Profile](StructureDefinition-backport-subscription.html) in this guide.

+#### Subscriptions and FHIR Versions

+Note that subscription notifications, by default, are made using the same FHIR version as the server.
+The `Subscription.channel.payload` element can be used to specify a different FHIR version, using syntax and values defined by the [MIME Type Parameter](https://hl7.org/fhir/versioning.html#mt-version).
+Servers SHALL look for this parameter during subscription negotiation and SHALL not accept requests for notification FHIR versions it cannot support (servers MAY reject or coerce, according to their policies).

+For example, a request for notifications encoded as `application/fhir+json; fhirVersion=4.3` explicitly asks for notifications conforming to the FHIR R4B notification format, while a request for `application/fhir+json; fhirVersion=4.0` explicitly asks for notifications conformant to FHIR R4.
+This mechanism allows for more flexibility during upgrades, ensuring that servers and clients can continue to operate across version changes.

+More information about the differences in notifications can be found on the [Notifications](notifications.html) page.

 #### Accepting Subscription Requests

 When a FHIR Server accepts a request to create a `Subscription`, the server is indicating to the client that the server:
-* is capable of detecting when events covered by the requestion SubscriptionTopic occur, and
+* is capable of detecting when events covered by the requested SubscriptionTopic occur, and
-* is willing to make a simple best effort attempt at delivering a notification for each occurance of a matching event.
+* is willing to make a simple best effort attempt at delivering a notification for each occurrence of a matching event.

 When processing a request for a `Subscription`, following are *some* checks that a server SHOULD validate:
 * that the `SubscriptionTopic` is valid and implemented by the server